What Is Ketosis?

 Protein, especially lean protein, leads the body to convert it into glucose.
 This prevents you from entering ketosis, despite a low-carb diet.
 Begin tracking your protein intake and do your best to keep it at 20-25% of your total calories.

-By supplementing your ketogenic diet with exogenous ketones, you can reach ketosis faster and speed up weight loss while also reducing the amount of time you experience symptoms of the keto flu (often induced when you drastically cut carbs from your diet).
+By supplementing with exogenous ketones, you can reach ketosis faster and speed up weight loss while also reducing the amount of time you experience symptoms of the keto flu.

 While these are the surest ways to get you to ketosis the quickest, there are plenty more factors you should keep in mind when embarking on a ketogenic diet.

-Hydration—Stay hydrated!
-When you cut carbs drastically, you’ll experience a loss of water weight, so it’s important make sure you’re sufficiently hydrated.
+Hydration: Stay hydrated!
+When you cut carbs drastically, you’ll experience a loss of water weight, so it’s important to make sure you’re sufficiently hydrated.

-Most importantly, be sure you know how to test your ketone levels as this will ensure you’re on the right track to getting healthy and reaching your weight goals.
+Most importantly, be sure you know how to test your ketone levels.
+This will ensure you’re on the right track to getting healthy and reaching your weight goals.